Fat-ctrl/chatbot/README.md

 ### 4. Usage

+- On first run, execute `python main.py` to populate the database with initial data.
 - Visit the chatbot UI and ask questions about the documentation.
 - The backend will search for relevant content and generate answers using Gemini.